adobe/aem-rum-conversion/README.md

 * `Conversion Name`: the value of the property will be used as conversion name to track the form submission.

-_By default_ If no conversion name is defined for a form, if the form is included as part of a fragment document, the path of the fragment `toClassName()` is used.
+_By default_ If no conversion name is defined for a form, neither in section nor in page metadata, developers can still pass a default value in the call to the `initConversionTracking`.
 Last fallback is the form id.

 Practitioners can also define a **conversion value** for form submissions.
 Conversion value should be a numeric value, and is normally related to the monetary aspect of the conversion.
 The conversion value is defined with another section metadata property called `Conversion Value Field`, allowed values for this property are: